Last Updated on June 15, 2023 by Grow with Bovees

 An important rule to follow is never to dig around azaleas, as this will damage the roots which lie close to the surface.

 Remove weeds by hand and keep the surface mulched with a thick layer of compost or pine needles to prevent weed growth and keep in moisture.

 How Do I Lower the Soil pH for Azaleas and Rhododendrons?

 The easiest way to lower the soil pH is by using sulfuric acid.

 Sulfuric acid lowers the soil pH because it reacts chemically with iron ions present in clay minerals found in sandy loam soils.
 This reaction causes an increase in soluble aluminum, which then leaches into the surrounding water table.

 When applied at rates greater than 1 pound per 100 square feet, sulfuric acid will reduce the soil pH below 5.0 within one year.

 There are three ways — by seed, by cuttings, and by layering.

 Growing From Seed

-Raising azaleas from seed is a lengthy business and, unless you are interested in hybridizing them, worthwhile only with the few, true species.
+Raising azaleas from seed is a lengthy business and, unless you are interested in producing hybrid azaleas, worthwhile only with the few, true species.